Seasonal Food Guide

 Specialties: Wild game, turkey, pumpkin spice, apple cider, and young wine / Federweisser.

-Check out my favorite fall recipes and fall food bucket list.
+Check out my favorite fall recipes.

 Winter